redhat-documentation/vale-at-red-hat/README.md

 ## How to get involved, get help, and contribute

 * Join the Slack channel, [#vale-at-red-hat](https://coreos.slack.com/archives/C0218RXJK5E), in the CoreOS workspace.
-* To report a bug _in this repo_ or request an enhancement, please mention it here: https://github.com/rolfedh/studious-fortnight/issues.
+* To report a bug _in this repo_ or request an enhancement, [create an issue](https://github.com/rolfedh/studious-fortnight/issues).
-* To show appreciation and support for Joseph Kato's work on Vale, please consider making a donation: https://docs.errata.ai/vale/about#sponsors
+* To show appreciation and support for Joseph Kato's work on Vale, consider [making a donation](https://docs.errata.ai/vale/about#sponsors).